|

 b.
 Suggested procedures to minimize the affects of sunlight or ultra-violet light.

-1. Store web slings in a cool, dry and dark place when not being used for prolonged periods of time.
+1. Store web slings in a cool, dry and dark place when not being used for

 c.
 Some visual indications of sunlight or ultra-violet degradation are: